brightmarch/rest-easy/README.md

 ```

 You must describe what content types this resource supports.
 This means if a client sends an Accept header with a content type this resource does not accept, a `406 Unacceptable` response will be returned.
 Because this resource supports three content types, you must have three different views: accounts.json.twig, accounts.xml.twig, and accounts.html.twig.

+This library does not support any type of serialization and leaves rendering your response entirely up to you.
+It is our recommendation, however, that you implement your responses as you would an HTML view.
+By implementing a JSON or XML response as a view, you gain the ability to add view-level logic (date/locale formatting, for instance) directly in the view.
+Additionally, by using a view as your response, you are able to see in one single file what your response will look like.

 ### index.json.twig
 ```javascript